McDonnell Douglas DC-10: Design

 The DC-10 has a three-crew cockpit including a flight engineer.

 The McDonnell Douglas DC-10 is a low-wing wide-body aircraft.
-It is sized to conduct medium to long-range flights, offering similar endurance to the larger Boeing 747 yet being able to use shorter runways and thus access airports that it could not.
+It is sized to conduct medium to long-range flights, offering similar endurance to the larger Boeing 747 yet being able to use shorter runways and thus access airports that the 747 could not.
 Dependent upon configuration, the main cabin can accommodate between 250 and 380 passengers across its main deck.
 The fuselage is split into two levels, the upper deck is the only one where passenger seating would be present as the smaller lower level is typically used for storage for baggage and food preparation; elevators are usually present to carry people and carts between the two levels.
 As originally designed, the floor of the main cabin was not strong enough to withstand full pressure differential, yet key control lines are routed through this floor, an approach that proved to be a key vulnerability.

 The DC-10 is a trijet, being powered by three turbofan engines.
 Two of these engines are mounted on pylons that attach to the bottom of the wings, while the third engine is encased in a protective banjo-shaped structure that is mounted on the top of the rear fuselage.
 In comparison to the first generation of jetliners, these engines generated less noise and were usually smoke-free.
 The engines are equipped with thrust reversers which reduce the distance required when landing.
 Despite being considerably larger, the landing speed of the DC-10 was comparable to that of the contemporary Boeing 727.